 “Lemme see what Monte Vista did today.”
 He searched for the score, and that took a few minutes.
 “Okay.
 Monte Vista played San Ramon Valley and… oh my god, they lost 12 to 0!
 SRV won three and lost two of their other games.
 Now, looks like we need to pray that Northgate loses one or two of the games they have left.
 Hoping’s not gonna be good enough.
 We gotta win all three of our games and that oughta put us in good shape to compete for first place.”

 “Our next two are away games,” Rick said.
-“That’s going to make them tougher to win.
+“That’s going to make them both tougher to beat.
 Since it’s Clayton Valley’s homecoming, they’ll have a big crowd in the stands cheering them on.”

 “What about Riverview?”
 I asked.